 - "Monitoring Overview" on page 55

 - "Metrics Collected" on page 57

 - "System Summary" on page 58

+- "Alerts" on page 61

-- "System Alerts" on page 61
+- "Storage Device Failures" on page 61

 - "Resources" on page 61

 - "Services" on page 65

 - "Clients" on page 69

 Monitoring Overview

 SGI Management Center for InfiniteStorage (SMC IS) provides current and historical views of the state and the performance of a storage server.
 This includes CPU usage, disk and network throughput, and many other metrics.
 It also allows you to view connected clients and determine how each of these contribute to the current workload.